EVA is registered trademark of Stern Stewart.

 4 Click competitor name to see calculations.

-The financial data reveals notable fluctuations in the economic profit, invested capital, and economic spread ratio over the six-year period under review.
+The financial data over the examined periods reveals significant fluctuations in the economic profit, invested capital, and economic spread ratio.
+These variations suggest shifts in operational efficiency, capital management, and the overall profitability of the company.

 - Economic Profit